Black Cliff Beach

 OS grid ref.

-There are a few places to eat just behind the beach including a care just off the beach and the Bluff Inn
+There are a few places to eat just behind the beach including Lula's cafe just off the beach and the Bluff Inn

 Various car parks, in addition to the large one at Hayle Towans.